 Resources for Parents

 Talk with Your Teen about E-cigarettes: A Tip Sheet for Parents https://e-cigarettes.surgeongeneral.gov/documents/SGR_ECig_ParentTipSheet_508.pdf

 Quick Facts on the Risks of E-cigarettes for Kids, Teens, and Young Adults- https://www.cdc.gov/tobacco/basic_information/e-cigarettes/Quick-Facts-on-the-Risks-of-E-cigarettes-for-Kids-Teens-and-Young-Adults.html

 Growing Up Drug-Free – A Parent Guide to Prevention https://www.dea.gov/documents/2017/04/27/growing-drug-free-parents-guide-prevention-2017

-Parent Resources from Substance Abuse and Mental Health Services Administration – https://www.samhsa.gov/underage-drinking/parent-resources
+Parent Resources on Underage Drinking from Substance Abuse and Mental Health Services Administration – https://www.samhsa.gov/underage-drinking/parent-resources